 Will ducks get along with my chickens?

-Yes, ducks and chickens are often raised together, and they get along great.
+Yes, ducks and chickens are often raised together, and they can get along great.

 However, anytime you’re introducing new animals to each other, do so carefully and slowly.
-For instance, you might want to set up temporary fencing so they can all see each other and get used to each other over several days, without being able to make physical contact.
+For instance, you might want to set up temporary fencing so they can all see each other and get used to each other over a 2-3 week stretch, without being able to make physical contact.

-We hope this information helps you select just the right number and sex of ducks for your first flock!
+Hopefully, you now know the ideal number and sex of ducks for your first flock!

 Being owned by ducks comes with a lot of responsibility, but it also comes with constant rewards such as: